ArchitectsAitor Martinez de Zuazo López de Ullíbarri & Igor Zorrakin

 ClientIurreta Eleizateko Udala / Ayuntamiento de la Anteiglesia de Iurreta

-From the architect.
+Text description provided by the architects.
 The morphological complexity of the curved local will be the main generating project idea.
 The geometry of the curve is used to define and integrate the entire program as well as the spaces that arise from it.

 Our goal is the relationship between public and private use and between different private uses.
 Solve the complex programmatic different uses was a challenge for the authors.
 Therefore it is to standardize and distribute in the same space applications as diverse as local police, tax collector, peace court, town hall offices and meeting rooms, all provided in relationship to the public area / waiting room / internal Square .

 At the entrance is located the area of local police attention, and from here you can access to the waiting room / interior square, which opens to the tax collector, peace court, offices, meeting rooms and public toilets, and access to the interior of the local police private offices.
 From the interior access to local police also distributed: office, warehouse, toilet, utility room and main office for the police chief.

 In this way, the public area is available in three volumes apparent from the outside: The entrance separates both Tax Collector and local police offices, and this court by the vainly light entering the inner square.
 This makes independent areas between local police offices and the rest of private offices and by the way allows visual contact from the waiting room to the outside.
 This provision of space provides a continuity of interior and exterior that is enhanced by cladding materials for different uses, and that enters and leaves the skin inside while and re-enters from the outside.
 Is created as a travel and a seemingly endless cycle over all spaces.
 Police from the entrance, the rest from the attending desks, and the public from the waiting room, are always innerrelated between all of them.
 Generating diverse dialogues of citizens and town hall employers, making this veil disappear and getting closer to citizens requests.